Home Page

 BGEN 215 - Career Readiness.
 3 Credits.

-Offered every semester at Missoula College campus.
-There will be requirements such as career fairs, employer panels, and career counseling.
+Offered every semester at Missoula College.
+Requirements include career fairs, employer panels, and career counseling.

 BGEN 220E - Business Ethics and Social Responsibility.
 3 Credits.

-Offered autumn and spring.
-Focuses on moral judgments, responsibilities to society and their impact on decision making, with particular emphasis on business ethics and values.
-Addresses organizations and their relationship to the external environment, the law, and various stakeholders.
+Offered all semesters.
+This course focuses on moral judgments, responsibilities to society, and their impact on decision making with particular emphasis on business ethics and values.
+It also addresses organizations and their relationship to the external environment, the law, and various stakeholders.

 Gen Ed Attributes: Ethical & Human Values